 The second bullet hit its forehead.

-This time he went down, hit the concrete with a sickening squash.
+This time he went down and hit the concrete with a sickening squash.

 The marshal stood there, breathing heavily.
 Behind the dark shades, her eyes were wide and brewing with barely contained panic.
 Her mind couldn't produce any coherent thought.

 Distant thuds broke through the fog.
 Her attention returned to the car and saw it shake slightly.
-The detainee inside knocked himself against the window again and she could hear his muffled shouts.
+The detainee inside was knocking himself against the window, shouting something intelligible.

 The marshal ignored him in favor of approaching the cadaver, gun still aimed at it.